-In 2003 glow in the dark fish, created from Zebra Danios, joined the ranks of altered or man-made aquarium fish.
-Just as the painted, dyed, and man-made hybrid fish before them, they quickly became popular among consumers eager for something new and different.
+In 2003 glow fish, created from Zebra Danios, joined the ranks of altered or man-made aquarium fish.
+Just like the painted, dyed, and man-made hybrid fish before them, they quickly became popular among consumers eager for something new and different.
 The glow fish's bright colors made them instant best sellers.
 While they don't actually glow in the dark, their bright colors do fluoresce under blue light and make them quite colorful, just like saltwater reef fish.

 How It Started

-It started off innocently enough when a professor at National Taiwan University extracted a fluorescent protein from a jellyfish and inserted it into the genome of a zebrafish.
-He was hoping to make the organs of the zebrafish easier to see when he studied them, but to his amazement, the entire fish began glowing.
+It started off innocently enough when a professor at National Taiwan University extracted a fluorescent protein from a jellyfish and inserted it into the genome of a zebrafish egg.
+He was hoping to make the organs of the zebrafish easier to see when he studied them, but to his amazement, the entire fish began glowing under blue lighting.

 The glowing fish, named TK-1 by its creator, soon was being sold in the Asian market.
-By early 2004, sales had expanded to the United States.
-Not everyone is in favor of marketing the fish, and considerable debate is raging over the ethics and safety of marketing genetically altered fish.
+By late 2003, sales had expanded to the United States.
+Not everyone was in favor of marketing the fish, and considerable debate is raging over the ethics and safety of marketing genetically altered fish.
 But as new species of glow fish and colors are being developed, the demand for the fish by aquarists is growing.

 The FDA has stated that the genetically engineered fish are no more threat to the environment than unaltered fish, and therefore do not warrant regulation.
 California wasn't about to let the matter pass, and promptly chose to block sales of glow fish.
 The regulations were lifted in 2015 due to the findings of the Food and Drug Administration and the Florida Department of Agriculture and Consumer Services that the fish posed no environmental risk.
 GloFish are now legal in California for importation and commercial sale.
-Canada, Australia, and Europe also have banned the fish, but now they are available for sale.
+Canada, Australia, and Europe also had originally banned the fish, but now they are available for sale.

 Meanwhile, proponents say the fish is completely safe, and is an attractive alternative to keeping colorful, but more expensive and difficult to care for, saltwater fish.
-They site reports showing that no zebrafish, which are used to create the glow in the dark fish, have been found in natural waters.
+They cite reports showing that no glow fish have been found in natural waters.
 The bright colors of the glow fish will actually make them easy prey in the wild if they do get out into natural waterways.